 Adjusting the lighting can help give extra depth or a create dramatic flare to your lighting project

 Good to know: At the bottom of the menu there is a button “create lines from visible edges”.
 This effect will create a line animation effect from the mesh edges.
-This effect is meant to be used only with low poly models and tends to cause madmapper to crash when using higher poly models.
+This effect is meant to be used only with low polygon models and tends to cause madmapper to crash when using higher polygon models.
 It is wise to save your project before attempting to apply this effect.